-Local, state, and federal radio systems operate in a number of specific frequency bands (VHF low-band, VHF high-band, UHF, 700, and 800 MHz).
+Local, state, and federal radio systems operate in a number of specific frequency bands (VHF low-band, VHF high-band, UHF, 700 and 800 MHz).
 Radios operating in different frequency bands cannot communicate directly.
-The Commonwealth Link to Interoperable Communications (COMLINC) allows dispatchers at the state, federal, county, and city communications centers to establish communications patches between themselves and another agency, regardless of frequency band.
-For example, a sheriff's department can patch to the fire department, regardless of the frequencies used by each agency.
+The Commonwealth Link to Interoperable Communications (COMLINC) allows dispatchers at the state, federal, county, and city communications centers to establish communications patches between themselves and another agency regardless of frequency band.
+For example, a Sheriff's Department can patch to the Fire Department regardless of the frequencies used by each agency.
 Patches can also be made to phone networks and used to establish dispatcher conferences.
 By using COMLINC, each dispatcher initiates the patch themselves at their console in coordination with the participating agency.
 COMLINC also provides instant recall of recorded audio.

-COMLINC was initially implemented in 16 localities in central Virginia, and at State Police Divisions 1 and 5 along with STARS Network Operations Center (NOC).
+COMLINC was initially implemented in 16 localities in Virginia State Police Division 1, and at State Police Divisions 1 and 5 Headquarters, along with the STARS Network Operations Center (NOC).
 As of this report, there are now 172 agencies/jurisdictions on the COMLINC network, including all State Police Divisions, most localities, colleges and universities, and state and federal agencies.
 The initial systems were procured via competitive bid.
+COMLINC enables current STARS Network participants to communicate with an array of disparate locality radio systems, thereby eliminating any need to contemplate a cost prohibitive expansion of the STARS Network.
+This expanded interoperability with localities provides seamless radio coverage across the Commonwealth to enable multijurisdictional public safety responses to both unplanned and planned events.
+COMLINC's success continues to be validated by steady growth in participation and daily use of this interoperability network across the Commonwealth.

-As the network has grown, the Virginia State Police Communications Division accepted responsibility for engineering, installation, maintenance, and technical support for the entire statewide COMLINC network.
-As with the STARS Network, COMLINC has become outdated since most servers and workstations are still operating on the Microsoft Windows XP operating system.
-The cost of upgrading all existing COMLINC sites to the latest release of software (Version 3.43) with the Windows 7 computer operating system is estimated at well over \$2 million.
-This upgrade will extend interoperability to smart phones, allowing radio communications and video and audio streaming.
+As the network has grown, the Virginia State Police Communications Division accepted responsibility for engineering, installation, maintenance, and technical support for the entire statewide COMLINC network without an increase of manpower or budget.
+As with the STARS Network, this network is outdated with increasing maintenance expenses and decreasing functionalities.
+For example, most COMLINC servers and workstations still operate on the Microsoft Windows XP operating system, which is no longer supported by Microsoft.
+This means that vulnerabilities discovered within Windows XP are no longer corrected by Microsoft and only heighten the network's vulnerability to nefarious actions.
+The cost of upgrading the network to the latest software programs and replacing the oldest equipment is estimated at over \$3 million.
+A system-wide upgrade to current standards would not only ensure the continued success of COMLINC, but also increase its functionality by allowing interoperability with handheld broadband devices.